-I don't know about you, but when I am motivated to purchase a local product or service, I am much more likely to call the business than to fill out a form and wait on a response.
+If you're like most consumers, when you're motivated to purchase a local product or service, you are much more likely to call the business than to fill out a form and wait on a response.
 In the age of instant gratification, where Google can now book appointments and make calls on your behalf, marketers need to track every metric.

-If you have read my blog on conversion tracking this will be very familiar to you, with steps that are just as easy!
+If you have read our blog on conversion tracking this will be very familiar to you, with steps that are just as easy!

-For this scenario I will assume the, account, campaign and ad groups have already been set up and tracking codes are one of your final tasks.
-Also, all click paths will be based on the new version of Adwords (sorry power users, that's the default now.)
+For this scenario let's assume the account, campaign and ad groups have already been set up and tracking codes are one of your final tasks.
+Also, all click paths will be based on the new version of Adwords (sorry power users, that's the default now).

 - In the upper right hand corner click on the wrench icon named “tools”, this will populate a menu, under “measurement” find the category “conversions”.